erkangunes/mass_mobilization_dataviz/README.md

 # Mass Mobilization Across the World

 A data exploration tool created using the [Mass Mobilization Project](https://massmobilization.github.io/) data and the P5.JS library.
+The information presented is the number of mass mobilization events (e.g. political protest) within a month/year.
 You can use the application [here](https://editor.p5js.org/erkangunes/present/qbeZ2O-pl).

 ![](https://raw.githubusercontent.com/erkangunes/mass_mobilization_dataviz/master/screenshot.jpg)